AC Oulu

-AC Oulu (ACO) is a Finnish football club based in Oulu.
-Formed in 2002, the club have played four seasons in Finland's highest football league Veikkausliiga and 16 seasons in the second highest league Ykkönen.
-The club are currently playing in Veikkausliiga.
+AC Oulu is a Finnish professional football club based in Oulu, currently playing in Finland's premier division, Veikkausliiga.
+Formed in 2002, the club have played six seasons in Finland's highest football league Veikkausliiga and 16 seasons in the second highest league.
 They currently play their home games at Raatti Stadium, and the club colours are navy blue, and white.

 History

+Early years; 2002–2010 and the first promotions

-AC Oulu was founded in 2002 as a joint initiative of the OLS, OPS, OTP and Tervarit clubs with the aim of bringing top level football back to Oulu.
+AC Oulu was founded in 2002 as a joint initiative of four local clubs, Oulun Luistinseura (OLS), Oulun Palloseura (OPS), Oulun Työväen Palloilijat (OTP) and Tervarit, with the aim of bringing top level football back to Oulu.
 FC Oulu played in the Veikkausliiga in the early '90s as the most recent team from Oulu to play top-tier Finnish football.
+The club inherited the league license of Tervarit in the second-tier Ykkönen for the 2003 season.

-After four seasons in the Ykkönen, AC Oulu reached the Finlands highest football league Veikkausliiga in 2007.
+After four seasons in Ykkönen, AC Oulu reached the Finland's premier division Veikkausliiga in 2007.
 However, they were relegated back to the Ykkönen at the end of their first season in the top division.
 After two seasons in the second tier AC Oulu won promotion again to the Veikkausliiga at the end of the 2009 season after finishing top of the Ykkönen.

 Having finished 11th in 2010 season the club were initially going to continue in the Veikkausliiga for the 2011 season.
 However, they were denied a league licence for financial reasons and therefore dropped down to the Ykkönen.

+"Eternal Ykkönen"; 2011–2020

+Since the relegation for financial reasons in 2010, AC Oulu played in Ykkönen for ten years, where it was considered as a candidate to promote for a long time.
+During 2009–2014, the former Finland national team winger Mika Nurmela played for the club, and simultaneously worked as a sporting director in AC Oulu.
+Dritan Stafsula had returned to the club in 2011 and represented AC Oulu until 2015, having established himself the club's top goal scorer with 54 goals.
+During 2016–2018, the former national team defender Markus Heikkinen played for the club as a player-coach.
+Since 2017, he has also been working as a sporting director for the club.
+In 2018, Tomi Kaismo and his investment company OTC-Sijoitus Oy, became the biggest shareholder of the club.
+The club managed to create stability to their economy during those years, and finally won Ykkönen in the 2020 season with head coach Jyrki Ahola, gaining a promotion back to Veikkausliiga for the 2021 season, previous time being in 2010.

+Veikkausliiga; 2021–present

+In the 2021 Veikkausliiga season, after the run of poor results, the head coach Jyrki Ahola was sacked in September and replaced by Portuguese Ricardo Duarte.
+AC Oulu finished 11th in the league, and successfully defended its place in the relegation play-offs against RoPS.